eikehmueller/ma32070/lectures/Notes.md

 ```
 Obviously, this only makes sense for relatively small matrices.

+PETSc provides a lot of additional functionality for manipulating matrices, see the [documentation of `petsc4py.PETSc.Mat`](https://petsc.org/main/petsc4py/reference/petsc4py.PETSc.Mat.html#) for further details.

 ### Matrix-vector multiplication
 PETSc also provides a vector class.
-For example, to create the vector
+To create vectors such as the five-dimensional $\boldsymbol{v}\in\mathbb{R}^5$ with
 $$
 \boldsymbol{v} = \begin{pmatrix}
 8.1\\0\\9.3\\-4.3\\5.2